gaphor/gaphas/README.rst

 -------
 Drawing is done by the View.
-All items marked for redraw (e.i. the items that had been updated) will be drawn in the order in which they reside in the Canvas (first root item, then it's children; second root item, etc.)
+All items marked for redraw (e.i. the items that had been updated) will be drawn in the order in which they reside in the ItemContainer (first root item, then it's children; second root item, etc.)

 The view context passed to the Items draw() method has the following properties: